deathbychocolate/mhelp/README.md

 ### How does it work?
 The tool captures and processes any line that contains a comment denoted by the `##` sequence and organizing them into the sections `Target(s)` and `Variable(s)`.

 Comments denoted by `#` will be ignored.
-Comments denoted denoted by `##` but not placed on the same line as a variable or target will also be ignored.
-Any line that contains more than 2 `#` in a row will treat anything past the 2nd as documentation.
+Comments denoted by `##` but not placed on the same line as a variable or target will also be ignored.
+Any line that contains more than 2 `#` in a row  will have anything past the second `#` treated as documentation.

 For example, these are the outputs you can expect for the given Makefiles: